 Probate is a legal process that is sometimes required to validate a deceased person’s will in order for their wishes to be carried out by an executor named in the will.
 The executor is the person responsible for administering the deceased person’s estate, ensuring debts are paid and remaining assets are distributed.

-Do I need Probate (or Letters)?
+Do I need Probate (or Letters of Administration)?

 Can probate be challenged?